Standards, Data Models and Ontologies

 Data format standards, metadata frameworks, and annotation vocabularies for brain imaging data.

-• BIDS is the Brain Imaging Data Structure, the widely adopted community standard for organising neuroimaging datasets.
+• BIDS (Brain Imaging Data Structure) is the community standard for organising neuroimaging datasets.

-• CIFTI is a surface and volume (greyordinate) format for cortical data developed by the Human Connectome Project.
+• CIFTI (Connectivity Informatics Technology Initiative) is a surface and volume format for cortical data, developed by the Human Connectome Project.

-• Cognitive Atlas is an ontology of cognitive processes and tasks used by NeuroVault and BIDS for task annotation.
+• Cognitive Atlas is an ontology of cognitive processes and tasks used for task annotation.

-• DICOM is the standard clinical imaging format and the source format converted to NIfTI.
+• DICOM (Digital Imaging and Communications in Medicine) is the standard clinical imaging format, converted to NIfTI for analysis.

-• NIfTI (.nii/.nii.gz) is the widely adopted processed neuroimaging format.
+• NIfTI (Neuroimaging Informatics Technology Initiative) is the widely adopted processed neuroimaging format.

-• NIDM is the Neuroimaging Data Model, a PROV-O-based standard for representing neuroimaging experiment provenance.
+• NIDM (Neuroimaging Data Model) is a PROV-O-based standard for neuroimaging experiment provenance.

-• Open Brain Consent provides GDPR-compatible model informed consent forms for open sharing of neuroimaging and electrophysiology participant data, endorsed by INCF.
+• Open Brain Consent provides GDPR-compatible model informed consent forms for open data sharing.

-• openMINDS is the metadata framework required for data deposited on EBRAINS.
+• openMINDS (Open Metadata Initiative for Neuroscience Data Structures) is the metadata framework required for data deposited on EBRAINS.

-• UBERON is a cross-species anatomy ontology used for brain region annotation in EBRAINS, NWB, and the Allen Institute for Brain Science.
+• UBERON (Uber Anatomy Ontology) is a cross-species anatomy ontology used for brain region annotation.

 Bioimaging